Zakharova, Perm Krai

 Zakharova (Захарова) is a rural locality (a village) in Oshibskoye Rural Settlement, Kudymkarsky District, Perm Krai, Russia.
 The population was 47 as of 2010.

+History

+In 1893, a wooden church, Apostle James the Brother of the Lord, was built in the village by architect A.B.
+Turevich, and was initlally designated as the church for nearby Oshib.
+The church was closed in 1936.

+Demographics

+The village had a population of 334 people in 1963, and was part of the Trapeznikovsky village council.
+The population total fell to 47 people by 2010.

 Geography

 Zakharova is located 39 km north of Kudymkar (the district's administrative centre) by road.
 Yegorova is the nearest rural locality.